 I don’t know what I’d do without Amazon Prime.

-This week I bought 18 boxes of Kleenex from my phone.
+This week I bought 18 boxes of Kleenex on my phone.
 Every month Amazon delivers two cases of toilet paper to my home.
 Yesterday I needed some saddle soap so whipped out my phone and bought it.
 The more mundane the item, the more I appreciate being able to buy it at Amazon.
 Best find in a while?
 This Microfiber Extender Duster.

 I used to maintain a shopping list.
 The Amazon app on my iPhone is now my shopping list.
 If I can’t find it at Amazon, I don’t need it.
 I don’t care if I could find a lower price because they don’t have my credentials and I’m not about to retrieve my wallet from my 2-year son as he drags it around the house.
 Amazon knows my name, address and has my credit card on file.
 Imagine a future where I can walk around my house and say, “Amazon, send me a 48-pack of AAA batteries” and they show up two days later.